shprink/conferences/2017/from-redux-to-ngrxstore/slides/redux.md

     <img src="./img/redux_store.svg" width="65%" class="img-plain no-margin"/>

     <aside class="notes">
-        <b>If we go back to the previous diagram, we can see that there is missing part here around the store.
-From an action how do we change the state of the app?</b>
+        <b>If we go back to the previous diagram, we can see that there is missing part here around the store.<br/> From this action how do we change the state of the app?</b>
         <b>That's where reducers enter into the equation</b>
     </aside>
 </section>